Preventive Law Initiative

 Free Dispute Resolution Services and Legal Information

-Legal information is available at libraries, community centers, websites, and community legal and pro bono clinics and can help you understand your options.
+Legal information is available at libraries, community centers, on websites, and at community legal and pro bono clinics and using these free educational resources can help you understand your options.

-Find a lawyer for assistance by asking people you know, searching for local Law Society services, or contacting us at CAL.
+Find a lawyer for assistance by asking people you know, searching for local Law Society services, or contact CAL.

 Dispute Resolution